 30.5.9.5.3 Space-time block coding

-The STBC transmission is defined over a 2.16 GHz channel.
 The STBC performs a single spatial stream to two space-time streams mapping and includes the following steps:

-The input encoded bits of a single spatial stream is broken into groups of NCBPB bits - , where q denotes group number.
+The input encoded bits of a single spatial stream are broken into the groups of NCBPB × NCB bits - , where q denotes group number.
 The STBC applies encoding procedure defined in 30.5.8.4.3.
-The padding procedure requires that the total number of groups of NCBPB bits shall be an even number.
+The padding procedure requires that the total number of groups of NCBPB × NCB bits shall be an even number.

-Each group of bits , k = 0, 1, …, NSPB – 1 is converted to the constellation point , following the rules defined in 20.6.3.2.4.
+Each group of bits , k = 0, 1, …, NSPB × NCB – 1 is converted to the constellation point , following the rules defined in 20.6.3.2.4.

 STBC operates with symbol blocks , q = 0, 1, …, NBLKS-1 and with blocks with inverted symbols order of a single spatial stream and assigns these blocks to two space-time streams.